This bucket list item was completed on 20th April 2015 from Cairns, Australia.

 Have you been to the Great Barrier Reef or Fraser Island?
 Let me know in the comments below.

-Make sure to check back for my next post, which will discuss the lesson learned by completing this item.
+Make sure to read my next post, [#12 Lesson] Balance Between Planned and Unplanned Adventures, which discusses the lesson learned by completing this item.
 Want to be notified when it is posted?
 Subscribe below.